nixworks/public/README.md

 It’s the only dwarf planet to have a ring — as far as we know

 ### [SpaceX launches a Falcon 9 Full Thrust rocket at Cape Canaveral, Florida, to supersynchronous orbit an Airbus-built communications satellite for Luxembourg-based SES and U.S.-headquartered EchoStar. ](/news/2017/10/11/spacex-launches-a-falcon-9-full-thrust-rocket-at-cape-canaveral-florida-to-supersynchronous-orbit-an-airbus-built-communications-satellite.md)
-_Context: 9 Full Thrust, Airbus, Cape Canaveral, EchoStar, Falcon, Florida, Luxembourg, SES, SpaceX, U.S., launches, supersynchronous orbit_
+_Context: 9 Full Thrust, Airbus, Cape Canaveral, EchoStar, Falcon, Florida, Luxembourg, SES, SpaceX, United States, launches, supersynchronous orbit_

 ---